 He said nothing more.

-I smiled to myself at how well I had done on my own; I was old for an unmarried girl; 18 was old enough to gain some piteous questions from some of my older clients;
+I'd been selling a lot lately for a silver deben per pot, or a bag of wheat if I was running low - the harvests had been bad again this year.
+I'd made quite a bit of profit from raising my wrinkle cream prices.
+I smiled to myself at how well I had done on my own; I was old for an unmarried girl; 18 was old enough to gain some piteous questions from some of my older clients.

 "Hasn't your father put forward anyone for you, dear?
 I have a wonderful son, very handsome. . . ."

-"I am well, Amunet, just tired", he replied, leading me into our backroom where we kept our stores and where I had laid out our meal.
-His servant from Thebes had brought his bags from the boat and laid them down by the table.
-I pointed him in the direction of a water jug on the shop floor and he gratefully sloped out, leaving us alone.
+"I'm well, just tired", he replied, leading me into the backroom where I'd laid out our meal.
+His servant from Thebes brought his bags from the boat and laid them down by the table.
+I pointed him towards a water jug on the shop floor and he gratefully sloped out, leaving us alone.

 He bit into the sesame bun and nodded with pleasure.
 "The bakers in Thebes just don't compare to the small one here."

-"You have done well, Amunet," he said affectionately, and I saw a bit of colour return to his grey, unshaven face.
+"You've done so well, Amunet," he said and I saw a bit of colour return to his unshaven face.
 "I knew I could leave you in charge.
-You always had a good head on your shoulders - it pains me to take you away from this place."
+You always had a good head on your shoulders - it pains me to take you away from here."

-"Yes, before Peret is over; I have a few things to do here first.
-There have been issues in the city that I need your help in."
+"Yes, before Peret is over; I've got a few things to do here first.
+There've been issues in the city that I need your help in."

 "Are we to open up a shop in Thebes too?"